International Journal on Software and Systems Modeling (SoSyM)

 Loli Burgueño (Spain)

-Jordi Cabot (Spain)
+Jordi Cabot (Luxembourg)

 Betty Cheng (USA)

-Tony Clark (United Kingdom)
+Tony Clark (UK)

 Peter Clarke (USA)